michelepeixoto/MaxBoost/README.md

 - add average wins and levels/hour to game stats section
 - add user, message user and hire (if booster) button functionalities
 - improve stat table alignment
+- add feature to click on profile pic to show zoomed in version
+- show settings button instead of add/message/hire buttons if profile belongs to user signed in

 Hire page:
 - html creation